carlydekock/js-dsa-udemy/graphs/notes.md

 - We'll use an adjacency list, because most data in the real world tends to lend itself to sparser and/or larger graphs

 ![image](images/BigO.png)

+## Dijkstra's Algorithm

+- Find the shortest path between two vertices on a graph, answers the question of the fastest way to get from point A to point B
+- Shortened from Dijkstra's shortest path algorithm, one of the most famous algorithms out there

+### Example Use Cases

+- GPS: finding fastest route
+- Network routing: finds open shortes path for data
+- Biology: used to model the spread of viruses among humans
+- Airline tickets: finding cheapest route to your destination